-

 1. Public Access

 Land registry is open to the public thus it can be reached by anyone and this principle also guarantees the transparency of the land registry system.
 Based on this principle, the main data kept by the land registry on the so called “property sheets” or “land registry excerpts” for all real properties, is accessible for anyone on a paper-based or digital format.
 Hungarian-language property sheets and maps can be obtained electronically via the land registry’s internet page, however, a subscription agreement must be in place for the use of such electronic database services.
-In addition every Hungarian individual with customer site (in Hungarian: “ügyfélkapu”) access may obtain two not authentic property sheets per year for free.
+In addition every Hungarian individual with customer site (in Hungarian: “ügyfélkapu”) access may obtain two property sheets per year for free.
 The property sheets comprises of three sections as follows: (i) basic physical data of the real property, such as address, area, qualification, classification of use; (ii) data on (past and present) owners, including the date and legal title of acquiring ownership and (iii) data of (past and present) encumbrances registered onto the real property.
 In addition, the cadastral map of the real properties can also be requested in a paper or digital form.

 2. Public Credibility